 Q: What's the biggest misconception about what you do?

-A: It's a lot more than just an obligatory tambourine pass on the chorus.
+A: When recording percussion / programming parts, it's a lot more than just an obligatory tambourine pass on the chorus.
 Intentionality and creativity are key.

 Q: What's your 'promise' to your clients?